-Tenants in Florida have certain obligations under the lease agreement, like making timely rent payments and caring for their rental premises.
+Tenants in Florida have certain obligations under the lease agreement, like paying rent in a timely mannerand caring for their rental.
 If the tenant fails to honor such obligations, the landlord can terminate their lease and legally evict them.

 Evictions in Florida, just like anywhere else in the country, must abide by the law.
-As a landlord, you cannot, for instance, try to evict your tenant by removing their belongings or shutting down their utilities.
+As a landlord you can't try to evict your tenant by removing their belongings from the property or shutting down their utilities on the property.
 These are forms of “self-help” eviction tactics to remove a tenant from the premises or rental property and they're illegal for landlords under Florida landlord tenant law.

-Here is everything landlords need to know about the legal eviction procedure in Florida.
+Here is everything landlords need to know about the legal property eviction procedure in Florida.

 1. Have Cause for an Eviction

-- Violating a term of the lease or rental agreement
+- The tenant violates lease terms of the lease or rental agreement

-Each of these grounds has a specific process of eviction that landlords must follow.
+Each of these grounds has a specific Florida eviction process that landlords must follow.

 2. Written Notice of Eviction

-The first step in evicting a tenant in Florida starts with terminating the lease agreement.
-And a landlord do this by serving the tenant with a Florida eviction notice.
+The eviction process begins in Florida when the lease agreement is terminated.
+A landlord does this by serving the tenant with a Florida written eviction notice.

 Property owners must deliver a proper Florida eviction notice to their tenant to vacate the premises and terminate the lease in one of three ways.
-One, by hand delivering it to the tenant, by leaving a copy of the written notice on the front door or any other conspicuous area, or by mailing a copy to the tenant.
+One, by hand delivering a proper notice to the tenant, by leaving a copy of the written notice on the front door or any other conspicuous area, or by filing a mailed a copy to the tenant.

-There are different Florida eviction notices to choose from depending on the violation the tenant has committed.
+There are different Florida eviction notices for a Florida landlord to choose from depending on the violation the tenant has committed.
 They are as follows:

 Nonpayment of Rent

-For non-payment of rent, a landlord must serve the tenant with a 3 Day Notice to Pay Rent or Quit.
-If the tenant pays the due rent within 3 days, then you, as the landlord, must stop further eviction proceedings against them.
-However, if they don’t pay rent and don’t leave the rental unit, you can move forward and file an eviction lawsuit.
+For non-payment of rent, a landlord must serve the tenants with a 3 Day notice period to Pay Rent or Quit.
+If a tenant pays their due rent within 3 days of the notice period, then you, as the landlord, must stop further eviction proceedings against them.
+However, if they don’t begin paying rent and don’t leave the rental unit, the landlord can move forward with their Florida eviction case.

 In Florida, rent becomes due at the start of every pay period and becomes late a day after its due date.
 The only exception to this is if the lease states otherwise.
-You can begin the eviction procedure immediately after the rent becomes late because the tenant didn't pay the rent.
+A landlord can begin the eviction procedure immediately after the rent becomes late because the tenant didn't pay the rent.

 Refusal to Leave Once the Lease Ends

-For tenants who refuse to leave after their lease is up, the landlord must serve them a 15 Day Notice to Quit.
-The same notice also applies to tenants living on your property without a lease.
-If the 15 days end and the tenant is still living on the rental property, you can move forward and file an eviction lawsuit against them in order to evict them.
+For tenants who refuse to leave after their tenancy is up, the landlord must serve them a 15 Day Notice to Quit.
+The same notice also applies to a tenant living on your property without a lease.
+If the 15 days end and the tenant is still living on the rental property, the landlord can move forward and file an eviction lawsuit against them in order to evict them.

-For tenants who violate a term of the lease, a landlord must serve them either a 7-Day Notice to Cure or a 7-Day Notice to Quit.
-The former notice is meant for curable violations, whereas the latter notice is meant for incurable violations.
+For tenants who violate a term of the lease, a landlord must serve them either a Seven Day Notice to Cure or a 7-Day Notice to Quit.
+The former notice is meant for curable violations to the tenancy, whereas the latter notice is meant for incurable violations.
 Either way, a landlord might end up in county court to proceed with an eviction.

 Examples of curable violations include parking in an unauthorized area, keeping an unauthorized pet, or failing to maintain a certain level of cleanliness.
-The 7-Day Notice to Cure will give the tenant a maximum of 7 days to fix the violation or else risk getting evicted from the rental unit.
+The 7-Day Notice to Cure will give the tenant a maximum of 7 days to fix the violation or else risk going to court and getting evicted from the rental unit.
 In this case full possession of the rental will return to the landlord.

 Incurable violations include illegal activity and excessive property damage.
 The 7-Day Notice gives the tenant only one option, to leave within 7 days.
-If they don’t leave on their own, you can move to court and file an eviction lawsuit.
+If they don’t leave on their own, you can file an eviction lawsuit in court.

 3. Summons & Complaint

 If the tenant doesn’t respond to the eviction notice, the landlord can go ahead and file a complaint in a relevant court.
-As the landlord, you should remember to include the following details on the complaint:
+As the landlord, you need to remember to include the following details on the complaint: